ovaltine around the world

-Mohammed Ali tours Britain as ambassador for Ovaltine, signing tins of Ovaltine in supermarkets and giving interviews.
-To see and hear what this boxing legend had to say about Ovaltine - follow this link.
+Mohammed Ali tours Britain as ambassador for Ovaltine, signing tins of Ovlatine in supermarkets and giving interviews.
+To see and hear what this boxing legend had to say about Ovaltine - follow the link.

-Ovomaltine Switzerland moves from Tetra pack cartons onto bottle format with the slogan - the new Ovo-Drink is not better.
+Ovomaltine Switzerland moves from Tetrapack into bottle format with the slogan - the new Ovo-Drink is not better.
 But longer!

 Ovaltine celebrates its 100th anniversary with a look back...